2002 United States House of Representatives elections in Georgia: District 4

 While incumbent Democratic Congresswoman Cynthia McKinney opted to run for a sixth term in Congress, she was defeated in the Democratic primary by DeKalb County State Court Judge Denise Majette.
 In this solidly liberal district based in Atlanta and the African-American-heavy suburbs in DeKalb County, the Democratic primary was tantamount to election.
-True to the district's leanings, Majette crushed Republican nominee Cynthia Van Auken in the general election.
+True to the district's leanings, Majette bested Republican nominee Cynthia Van Auken in the general election.